michieltjampens/dcafs/docs/Basics.md

 All the rest is the same as the SQLite. (meaning adding the table and using the store with the new db attribute)

 ### 6. Summary

-This should serve as a broad, toplevel overview of what happens and what goes where or has which function.
+This should serve as a broad, top level overview of what happens and what goes where or has which function.

 * Create a `stream`.
 The ID will be what you use to refer to it afterward.
     * Some references that can be altered: `ttl`, `eol`.
 * A `store` will process the data by splitting it at the delimiter.
     * Each "field" that results from the split can be given a name and type (int, text ...)
     * One of the attributes of a `store` is the group.
 This allows you to group incoming data (shown using `rtvals`).
+* For everything related to databases, check `dbm:?`
+  * There are commands for adding tables, columns and for SQLite, set the rollover.

 ## B. Altering the raw data